 Another common natural disaster that impacts many different parts of the country and the world is earthquakes.
 In the United States, the majority of earthquakes occur in California since it borders the Pacific Ocean and thus the “Ring of Fire,” which is categorized by volcanoes and frequent earthquakes.

 In total, there were 15,438 earthquakes globally in 2022 (over 4,000 of which were in California).
 Of these, 11 fell into the 7.0-7.9 magnitude category, which makes them major events.

 Finally, arid climates and wooded areas can be notoriously prone to wildfires.
 This is another common natural disaster for residents of California.
 These statistics understandably spike during hotter summer months and heat waves.
 They have also worsened in recent years overall due to the effects of climate change and global warming.
-This means that residents should not only invest in earthquake protection home insurance policies but wildfire insurance as well.
+This means that residents should invest in earthquake protection home insurance policies and wildfire insurance.